shenwei356/LexicMap/docs/content/tutorials/index/_index.md

 {{< /tabs >}}

-- Directory/file sizes are counted with https://github.com/shenwei356/dirsize.
+- Directory/file sizes are counted with https://github.com/shenwei356/dirsize. (base: 1024)
 - Index building parameters: `-k 31 -m 40000`.
 Genome batch size: `-b 5000` for GTDB datasets, `-b 25000` for others.

 ## Explore the index

+We provide several commands to explore the index data and extract indexed subsequences:

 1. `lexicmap utils genomes` can list genome IDs of indexed genomes, see the [usage and example](https://bioinf.shenwei.me/LexicMap/usage/utils/genomes/).
 1. `lexicmap utils masks` can list masks of the index, see the [usage and example](https://bioinf.shenwei.me/LexicMap/usage/utils/masks/).
-1. `lexicmap utils kmers` can list details of all seeds (k-mers), including reference, location(s) and the strand. see the [usage and example](https://bioinf.shenwei.me/LexicMap/usage/utils/kmers/).
+1. `lexicmap utils kmers` can list details of all seeds (k-mers), including reference, location(s), the strand, and the k-mer direction. see the [usage and example](https://bioinf.shenwei.me/LexicMap/usage/utils/kmers/).
 1. `lexicmap utils seed-pos` can help to explore the seed positions, see the [usage and example](https://bioinf.shenwei.me/LexicMap/usage/utils/seed-pos/).